Xenia (Greek): Platonic philosophy

 Plato makes a list of such xenoi in an effort to promote legal responsibility to uphold the domain of Zeus Xenios.
 Plato likewise makes mention of Zeus Xenios while discussing his journey to meet Dion of Syracuse in The Seventh Letter, and mentions the importance of his domain.

 Historical role in diplomacy

-Relief of King Xerxes I of Persia, who engaged in xenia with Pythios the Lydian.
+Relief of King Xerxes I of Persia, who engaged in with Pythios the Lydian.

-Historian Gabriel Herman lays out the use of xenia in political alliances in the Near East.
-He analyzes the exchange of xenia between King Xerxes and Pythios the Lydian, wherein Xerxes is made into Pythios's xenos.
+Historian Gabriel Herman lays out the use of in political alliances in the Near East.
+He analyzes the exchange of between King Xerxes and Pythios the Lydian, wherein Xerxes is made into Pythios's xenos.
 This exchange allowed for more peaceful political relations between both figures, and established a tone of generosity and brotherhood between the two.
 This type of exchange was also known to have been done through messengers, without the principals meeting face-to-face.

-Herman connects the phenomena of xenia to several historical cultural exchange customs throughout Afro-Eurasia.
-He connects xenia to studies of African tribal societies studied by Harry Tegnaeus, and certain traditional notions of African tribal brotherhood.
-Separately, he connects xenia as the predecessor to vassal and lord dynamics in later medieval times.
+Herman connects the phenomena of to several historical cultural exchange customs throughout Afro-Eurasia.
+He connects to studies of African tribal societies studied by Harry Tegnaeus, and certain traditional notions of African tribal brotherhood.
+Separately, he connects as the predecessor to vassal and lord dynamics in later medieval times.